Basic SEO status of the site - what to check?

-If your site is based on the WordPress CMS, you have a very simple task.
+If your site is based on CMS WordPress, you have a very simple task.
 All you have to do is use the Yoast SEO plugin, which will automatically generate your sitemap.
-Moreover, the plugin will update the sitemap every time you make changes to your site structure.
+Moreover, the plugin will update the sitemap every time you make changes to the structure of your site.

 Just don't forget to submit your sitemap to the Google Search Console service mentioned earlier.
 Examine the site structure first to make sure there are no "unwanted" URLs (which is unfortunately easy to do with WordPress as it sometimes generates unnecessary internal links).